open-telemetry/otel-arrow/tools/trace_analyzer/README.md

 Use these options to dump <n> rows per Arrow record type (e.g. spans, span-attrs, ...).

+> Note: These options require the `-record-stats` flag to be enabled.

 | Option                    | Description                                                 |
 |---------------------------|-------------------------------------------------------------|
 | -spans=<#rows>            | Number of spans to display per Arrow record                 |